lbrezilien/rails-webpack-react-boilerplate/README.md

 # README

-This is a simple boilerplate project to allow you to use react-rails' `<%= react_component 'ComponentName' %>` mounter, but still have webpack control your javascript bundling.
+This is a simple boilerplate project to allow you to use the react-rails `<%= react_component 'ComponentName' %>` mounter, but still have webpack control your javascript bundling.
 This removes react and other libraries from the main scope and allows you to import what you need when you need it.

 #Usage
     1. Clone the project